MaximeNP6/CookBook/README.md

 This folder contains code samples for different languages.
 Those code samples are in subfolders named after the languages.
 You just have to download the files, and try them.

-You will have to replace the standard APIKey in each example with yours.
+You will have to replace the standard xKey in each example with yours.

-Drivers
+Prestashop
 --

-This folder contains drivers to call the MailPerformance v8 API in different languages.
-Every driver subfolder contains its own user guide (in French and in English).
+This folder contains drivers to call the MailPerformance v8 APIs on Prestashop.

 Version